Thursday November 1st, 2012

 Anse a Pitres, Haiti

-Later I did a show at AyiTimoun Yo Orphanage later.
-I jammed with the kids a bit on the drums and the children played some traditional music.
-A Voudou priest paid a visit to give a talk to the children on the ancient ways.
-He heard I had done some magic and wanted to see, but was suspicious and unfriendly.
+After, Voudou priest paid a visit to give a talk to the children on the ancient ways.
+He heard I had done some magic and wanted to see, but was suspicious and unfriendly toward me.
 Fortunately the group was leaving to go swimming.

-Instead of going by motor bike we ended up taking a boat from Anse-a-Pitres to Grand Gosier.
+The plan had been to go by motor bike from Anse-a-Pitres to Grand Gosier.
+But the road seemed too difficult so we ended up taking a boat.
 The boat was quite loaded with a huge ice block in the center and passengers on top and around the edges.
 The ice comes from a central freezer and is shipped to fishing communities down the coast who each buy a chunk to preserve their catches in coolers to take to market in Port-au-Prince.
 The ride was very enjoyable thought the sun was very hot.
 One couldn’t help wondering what one would do if it capsized (which they apparently do on occasion) Would there be sharks or sharp coral?
 Actually that was more the head-space for the boat ride back a few days later–in the dark, which was peaceful and beautiful, and a little unnerving if you though to much.

 We later found out that the spinal injury guy got to Pedernales hospital, and then went on to Barahona Hospital.
 He did die, however.
 He had internal injuries too and a resulting infections or sepsis.
 If the Haitian clinic had acted and gotten him to hospital sooner he might have lived but would probably have been paralyzed for life.
 Very sad.
 Superstitions get in the way at times in Haiti.
 In the US we take it for granted that we can get treatment much more easily.